Startup company: Partnering

 Startups may form partnerships with other firms to enable their business model to operate.
 To become attractive to other businesses, startups need to align their internal features, such as management style and products with the market situation.
 In their 2013 study, Kask and Linton develop two ideal profiles, or also known as configurations or archetypes, for startups that are commercializing inventions.
 The inheritor profile calls for a management style that is not too entrepreneurial (more conservative) and the startup should have an incremental invention (building on a previous standard).
-This profile is set out to be more successful (in finding a business partner) in a market that has a dominant design (a clear standard is applied in this market).
-In contrast to this profile is the originator which has a management style that is highly entrepreneurial and in which a radical invention or a disruptive innovation (totally new standard) is being developed.
+This profile is set out to be more successful (in finding a business partner) in a market with a dominant design (a clear standard is applied in this market).
+In contrast to this, profile is the originator which has a management style that is highly entrepreneurial and in which a radical invention or a disruptive innovation (totally new standard) is being developed.
 This profile is set out to be more successful (in finding a business partner) in a market that does not have a dominant design (established standard).
 New startups should align themselves to one of the profiles when commercializing an invention to be able to find and be attractive to a business partner.
-By finding a business partner, a startup has greater chances of becoming successful.
+By finding a business partner, a startup has greater chances of success.

 Startups usually need many different partners to realize their business idea.
 The commercialization process is often a bumpy road with iterations and new insights during the process.
-Hasche and Linton (2018) argue that startups can learn from their relationships with other firms, and even if the relationship ends, the startup will have gained valuable knowledge about how it should move on going forward.
+Hasche and Linton argue that startups can learn from their relationships with other firms, and even if the relationship ends, the startup will have gained valuable knowledge about how it should move on going forward.
 When a relationship is failing for a startup it needs to make changes.
-Three types of changes can be identified according to Hasche and Linton (2018):
+Three types of changes can be identified according to Hasche and Linton: